 With our truck lease program, though, we’ve tried to put together a realistic package that is a win-win for both drivers and PAM.

-- Second, there aren’t any hidden costs — no Qualcomm or trailer rental fees.
+- There aren’t any hidden costs — no Qualcomm or trailer rental fees.

-- Third, it’s got some great perks to minimize expenses, such as eligibility for PAM’s corporate fuel and shop rates.
+- It’s got some great perks to minimize expenses, such as eligibility for PAM’s corporate fuel and shop rates.

-- Lastly, we give our lease drivers good, steady work throughout their leases.
+- We give our lease drivers good, steady work throughout their leases.
 We want our drivers working just as much as they do because that’s when PAM makes its money, too — when the wheels are turning.

 Here’s a rundown of how the PAM Overdrive Lease Program, one of the best truck lease purchase programs in the business, works.